The simple truth is, you are what you eat. The food a growing child eats directly impacts their behaviour and physical and psychological profile.

 - Poor growth.

 These nutrients are essential for both brain and physical growth.
-It’s important these deficiencies are remedied so your child hits their markers for physical, emotional and mental development.
+It’s important these imbalances are remedied so your child hits their markers for physical, emotional and mental development.

-If left untreated, iron deficiency can have irreversible effects on neurotransmitters, affecting cognitive, motor and social-emotional function.
+If left untreated, iron imbalance can have irreversible effects on neurotransmitters, affecting cognitive, motor and social-emotional function.

-In the short term, iron deficiency can cause kids to look pale, be moody or tired, and feel dizzy or lightheaded.
+In the short term, low iron levels can cause kids to look pale, be moody or tired, and feel dizzy or lightheaded.
 These symptoms can lead to poor performance in school.
-Eating ice is often a sign of iron deficiency.
+Eating ice is often a sign of suboptimal iron levels.

-Magnesium deficiency is common in children, especially those who are diagnosed with ADD or ADHD.
+Magnesium imbalance is common in children, especially those who are inattentive, impulsive or hyperactive.

-Common signs include loss of appetite, muscle cramps and tension, fatigue and nausea.
-Picky eaters are particularly at-risk, as magnesium is found in brown bread, kale, spinach, fish and nuts.
+Common signs include loss of appetite, muscle tension, fatigue and upset tummies.
+Picky eaters are particularly at-risk, as magnesium is found in foods selective eaters might reject like brown bread, kale, spinach, fish and nuts.

-Signs of zinc deficiency in children include poor appetite and growth and persistent colds.
-In terms of their behaviour, this deficiency can lead to emotional instability, anxiety, aggression and irritability.
+Signs of zinc imbalance in children include poor appetite and growth and low immunity.
+In terms of their behaviour it can lead to emotional instability, anxiety, aggression and irritability.

-The bodies of zinc-deficient kids are also less responsive to medications (including stimulants used to treat ADHD) and essential fatty acid supplementation.
+It can also make kids less responsive to medications and essential fatty acid supplementation.

-Treating zinc deficiency can help repair your kids’ immunity while balancing behavioural issues and stimulating their appetite and growth.
+Treating zinc imbalance can help repair your kids’ immunity while balancing behavioural issues and stimulating their appetite and growth.

 Nutrients like vitamins A, C, D and E, as well as B complex are essential for brain development and immunity building.
 During childhood years, B complex is particularly important for brain and nerve development.

-Deficiencies in these areas can cause a range of behavioural issues.
-Vitamin D deficiency can increase impulsivity, rule-breaking and aggression; vitamin C can cause fatigue and weakness; B complex deficiencies can delay mental development, cause irritability and anxiety and depression.
+Imbalances in these areas can cause a range of behavioural issues.
+Vitamin D imbalance can increase impulsivity, rule-breaking and aggression; vitamin C can cause fatigue and weakness; suboptimal B vitamin levels can delay mental development, causing irritability and stress and low mood.

-Another side effect of deficiency is reduced antioxidant levels.
-This increases oxidative stress, which is a contributing factor for conditions like autism and ADHD.
+Another side effect of imbalance is reduced antioxidant levels.
+This increases oxidative stress, which is a contributing factor for neurodivergence.